dca-ds/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10765
 ```

-_The mean and median of the total number of steps taken per day are 1.0766189\times 10^{4} and 10765, respectively._
+_The mean and median of the total number of steps taken per day are 1.0766189 &times; 10<sup>4</sup> and 10765, respectively._

 ## What is the average daily activity pattern?